kklemon/FlashPerceiver/README.md

 FlashPerceiver
 =========================

-Fast and memory efficient PyTorch implementation of the Perceiver [1, 2, 3] architecture with FlashAttention [4, 5] as attention backbone.
+Fast and memory efficient PyTorch implementation of the Perceiver [1, 2, 3] architecture with FlashAttention [4, 5] as attention backend.

 **Features:**